by Catherine Pratt

 • Even when you are by yourself, you imagine conversations telling other people your story.
 For example you might think, “I was abused as a child and we were so poor that everyone looked down on us.”

 If you're living only within your story, you'll find that it affects everything you do from your job to your personal relationships.
 Your view of the world is greatly shifted to the negative.
 I can tell you from personal experience that it's also a very tiring way to live.
 Being angry all the time takes an enormous amount of effort.

 So, the question is, ”Do you care more about your past life story than in living your future?”

-Until you make that decision, you will be unable to move forward in your life.
+Until you make that decision, you'll be unable to move forward in your life.
 You will always be trapped in the past and you will continue to attract negative events to yourself.
 This happens because no matter what good thing happens, you can only see the negative.
 You'll also find that you get what you give in that if you're always angry and frustrated with your job, friends, family, etc. you'll find that you're going to be receiving the same in return from these people.